7 Ways To Stop Procrastination

 • “I’m going to give my cell phone to someone I trust and ask them not to return it to me until 8 PM, after I’ve finished my homework for World Religions class.”

 Looking for more time management and studying tips?
 Don’t procrastinate!
-Visit the Career Center web page today to register for upcoming workshops and more.
+Visit the Career Center web page today to watch on-demand workshops and more.

 Casey Covel